Then… “I love those Texas Beef people. You need to do more with them.”

 - 1/2 red bell pepper, cut into 1/8-inch thick strips

 Brown ground beef with onion in large nonstick skillet over medium heat 8 to 10 minutes or until beef is no longer pink, breaking beef up into 3/4-inch crumbles.
 Pour off drippings.
-Stir in ketchup, corn, beans, tomato sauce, chipotle peppers and cumin; bring to a boil.
-Reduce heat; simmer 5 minutes, stirring often.
+Stir in ketchup, corn, beans, tomato sauce, chipotle peppers and cumin; bring to a boil, reduce and simmer 5 minutes, stirring often.
 Stir in cilantro, salt and black pepper.

 Place beef mixture on bottom half of each bun; top with coleslaw.
 Close sandwiches.